clairefuzzyelephant/clarity-eats/src/blog/koreaDay1.md

 The rice burgers were...
 INSANE.
 I got the bulgogi burger and some chicken nuggets as well as some kind of iced latte that just tasted like melted ice cream (in a good way).
 I'm not kidding when I say that I literally fell in love on the spot.
 Perhaps it was because I hadn't eaten for 15 hours before that, but I hadn't been back to Asia in a while and had nearly forgotten that Asian fast-food joints are always on a different level compared to the States.

 Of course we dropped by a convenience store in Myeongdong and bought the iconic strawberry and banana milk bottles that you see in the kdramas.
 (In my defense... they were cheap...)
-Eventually we headed to Gangnam where our hotel (Ocloud) was.
+And eventually we headed to Gangnam where our hotel (Ocloud) was.
 Obligatory pit stop at the Kakao Friends store:

 <div>
     <img src="../images/koreaDay1/IMG_9519.jpg"